About

 Why “Dual Space”?

 In optimization, every primal problem has a corresponding dual problem.
-This blog is the dual companion to Primal Space, my professional site.
-Primal Space is a formal resume and portfolio, while Dual Space is for exploring ideas, sharing research notes, and discussing mathematical topics of interest.
+This blog is the dual companion to Primal Space, my forthcoming professional site.
+Primal Space will be a formal resume and portfolio, while Dual Space is for exploring ideas, sharing research notes, and discussing mathematical topics of interest.

 Outside Academia

 Beyond mathematics, I’m interested in philosophy, particularly metaphysics and philosophy of mind.
-I’m also passionate about bodybuilding, with aspirations to compete in natural bodybuilding, and I enjoy specialty coffee.
+I’m also passionate about hypertrophy training, and I enjoy specialty coffee.
 I may occasionally write about these topics here.